turnercore/s3agle/README.md

 `S3agle: Upload ALL files to S3/Eagle`
 This command will upload all the files that it can find in the current note to S3 and/or Eagle (depending on your settings).
 It will also update any of the links to turn them to S3 links.
 Note this does not delete the files locally.

+## How Eagle and S3 Interact with the Plugin

+If you are using Eagle and S3 then the plugin will upload files to S3 and use S3 for Obsidian links.
+This means your files will be accessible even when using your vault on another computer.

+It will also upload the files to Eagle, using the S3 link as the "website" field in Eagle so you can find the remote links again.
+In the future this will be used to be able to insert S3 links into new documents, using Eagle as the browser/searcher/file manager.

+The file will not, by default, be stored locally in the vault.

+If you are downloading files from S3 to make local, it will use vault storage as well as Eagle.

+If Eagle is turned off the plugin will skip any Eagle related steps, and use local vault storage or S3 only.

+If S3 is disabled, files won't be uploaded to S3, but will still be uploaded to Eagle.

 ## Development

 PR's are welcome!
 Features that I would like to add include: